0xPolygonID/tutorials/mkdocs/docs/getting-started/state-transition/state-transition-proof.md

 3. **Create a .json file with the state transition inputs from the previous tutorial**

-    For this, create a file named `input.json` inside the `.stateTransition//stateTransition_js` and then paste in this .json file all the inputs you generated in the previous tutorial.
+    For this, create a file named `input.json` inside the `.stateTransition/stateTransition_js` and then paste the inputs you generated in the previous tutorial.
 These inputs will be passed to the circuit and will be used to generate the zk proof.

 4. **Generate the proof**